 - The choice of one hospice provider over many possibilities

-- For physicians, the choice to refer to a specialist in end-of-life care and play a collaborative role
+As the referring clinician, you have the choice to refer to a specialist in end-of-life care and play a collaborative role.

 Everyone needs control